 My 21-year-old son has trouble with processing speed (along with ADHD).
 In many ways, my son and I are very much alike.
 But we are quite different when it comes to how fast we take in and handle information.
 He speaks slowly and chooses words carefully.
 I speak fast and always have (perhaps) too much to say. … Kids with a slower speed of processing may be out of sync with the world’s demands.
 But they have skills — and a natural rhythm — that I think society desperately needs.
 A slower, more thoughtful, less rushed approach to life is something that comes naturally to them.

 —Ellen Braaten, child psychologist and Understood expert

-—Madison Rose, major and Eye to Eye student coordinator
+—Madison Rose, special education major and Eye to Eye student coordinator

 In fourth grade, we helped Mari practice how to respond if someone teased her about being a slow reader.
 The first step: Agree with the teaser.
-Then state something obvious—but not unkind—about that person.
+Then state something obvious — but not unkind — about that person.
 “Yes, I’m a slow reader, and you’re shorter than me.
 Is there anything else you’d like to discuss?”
 Role-playing was so important.
-The right kind of matters a lot, but you also have to protect your child’s soul.
+The right kind of reading instruction matters a lot, but you also have to protect your child’s soul.
 Now that my daughter is older, she knows there’s no shame in dyslexia.
 It’s on her resume, that she was part of a mentoring program at Yale for students with disabilities.

 I had trouble concentrating in school, and it really affected my grades and self-confidence.
 I had to work and try very hard to get ahead.
 I think that learning those skills and pushing myself helped me become the person that I am.
 [ADHD] inspired a work ethic in me that I may not have had, if I hadn’t had those struggles growing up. … I do things that help me focus.
 I have a quiet time every day.
 I have learned when my mind has gone off in every direction that I need to focus.